Create and Deploy Managed K8s

 Manage PK8s with VMs

 Managed k8s (or physical k8s or pk8s) can be provisioned with the ability to run VMs in Kubernetes.
-App Stack sites also support virtual machines (Vms).
+App Stack sites also support virtual machines (VMs).

 KubeVirt allows your virtual machine workloads to run as pods inside a Kubernetes cluster.
 This allows you to manage them with Kubernetes without having to convert them to containers.